Why isn't a song online?

 Every day we hear from pop fans around the world who are frustrated that their favourite songs are not online.

 Firstly it's important to address two common misconceptions.
-It's not Spotify or AppleMusic who are in a position to put music online (they are not a retailer like Tesco or Walmart where there is a buying team who choose what to put on sale), nor do they really interact with labels and pass on requests.
-Additionally, few artists own their material and are in a position to put their music online - they most likely do not have the right contacts at the label to facilitate this.
+It's not Spotify or AppleMusic who are in a position to put music online (they are not a retailer like Tesco or Walmart where there is a buying team who choose what to put on sale), and we don't think they really interact with labels and pass on requests.
+Additionally, few artists own their material and are in a position to put their music online - in some cases they most likely do not have the right contacts at the label to facilitate this.

 So why is a song you love not online?
 Generally this will be one of five reasons.